agnid/text_sanitizer/README.md

 recommended to use script with -replace or -skip operator.

 ## Requirements
-* Program require Python 3.6 or higher and is run from the command line
+* Program require Python 3.6 or higher
 * Source data should use UTF-8 encoding

 ## How to use

+All you need is to run the script from command line.

-Supported command line arguments:
+And for control-lovers, there are some supported command line arguments:

 **1. Input and output file handling:**